alonfirestein/pandemic/README.md

+## Running the game

-To run the demo files to see how it runs you can run:
+To run the demo/test files to see how it runs you can run:
 <div dir='ltr'>

     make demo1 && ./demo1
     make demo2 && ./demo2
     make test && ./test

 </div>